 - Vitamin C

-- Laser therapy.
-Fraxel Laser Re: Store can help to treat areas of hyperpigmentation and trigger the body to produce new skin cells, improving and evening skin tone.
+Fraxel Laser Restore can help to treat areas of hyperpigmentation and trigger the body to produce new skin cells, and improve and even skin tone.